 I was born in Chorlton-cum-Hardy in Manchester, and spent much of my childhood reading fantasy books and exploring the dramatic local countryside fueled solely by Kendal Mint Cake and a vivid imagination.
 Unsurprisingly a love of the natural world and a hint of mystery is something that often appears in my writing.

 My passion for writing started when I won a poetry competition at the tender age of seven.
-Since then I have had a brief sojourn as an actress and singer touring with the wild, wonderful and unfortunately, late, Brian Behan; written screenplays, poems, short stories and four novels, and worked as
+Since then I have had a brief sojourn as an actress and singer touring with the wild, wonderful and unfortunately, late, Brian Behan; written poems, short stories and five novels, and worked as a TV & editorial

-a TV and editorial journalist.
-I studied English & Media at the University of Sussex and have worked in local government for the last 17 years, something which has engendered in me a passionate belief in public services and equality.
+journalist.
+I studied English & Media at the University of Sussex and have worked in local government and trade unionism for the last 20 years, something which has engendered in me a passionate belief in public services and equality.

 NEWS & EVENTS